How to Write an Oxbridge-Worthy Chemistry Personal Statement: A 2025 Guide

 • Cambridge Chemistry Challenge (Year 12 only)

-• Giving a talk at your school’s Chemistry/ Science society
+• Giving a talk at your school’s Chemistry/ Science society, or setting one up if they don’t have one!

 • Seek out relevant work experience: If you have any relevant work experience, discuss it in your personal statement.
 This could include internships, volunteer work, or research assistantships